sethneel/RailsBlog/README.md

 # Homework 2: Building a Blog in Rails

 Due **11:59PM, Wednesday, Oct.23rd**
-The deadline is closer than you think.
-Please plan accordingly.
+-- *(The deadline is closer than you think.
+Please plan accordingly.)*

-You can use your late days on this homework.
+You can use the late days you earned in previous assignments on this homework.

 ## Introduction